-We've developed services to help you access as much as possible from your home or workplace.
-The Library website gives you access to electronic information sources 24hrs a day and help and support is available online, by telephone and email.
-Most on campus library services are also available to off campus students, with additional services in place to help you study successfully without visiting the Library in person.
-Please don’t hesitate to contact us if you have any questions about using our services.
+We've developed services to help you access as much as possible from your home or workplace, with additional services in place to help you study successfully without visiting the Library in person.

-(Please note that some Library services may be restricted to UK-based, registered Salford students in order to comply with certain licensing restrictions.
-If you are studying on a University of Salford programme based at one of our partner colleges, see our pages for Partner students.)
+Some Library services may be restricted to UK-based, registered Salford students in order to comply with certain licensing restrictions.
+If you are studying on a University of Salford programme based at one of our partner colleges, see our information for Partner students.

 Support Desk: General Library help and questions about your borrowing account.

 Telephone: +44 (0)161 295 5535 or see the ‘Ask a Librarian’ chat service on Library web pages.

 Academic Support Librarians: contact the person who specialises in your subject area if you need help with finding information, referencing, Turnitin or online resources.
 In the first instance, email the subject team for your particular school.

 ITS Service Desk for computing related enquiries and help with passwords, email and Blackboard.

 Telephone: +44 (0)161 295 2444 (Mon-Fri 08:00 - 17:00 GMT)

 All IT services can be accessed via links within the Student Channel

 Student Email - Your University webmail account can be accessed via the link at the top of the Student Channel page.
 You will need your email address and password to log into your Student Mail account.
 These are located in the password.txt file on your F: drive.
 All important University communication will be via your student webmail account.
 It is essential that you check this regularly.